On your website, there are a variety of different page types. You have:

 How to create your own landing pages

 Okay, we’ve torn apart our example landing page.
 We’ve discussed why we added what we added, and discussed why we kept off what we kept off.

 That’s good because the more landing pages your company’s website has, the more subscribers you’ll get.

 You can use LeadPages.
 You can use ClickFunnels.
 You can use OptimizePress.
 There are a number of page builders out there, and they all do the job.

-But the one we use internally, and the one we use for all our clients, is Beaver Builder.
+But the one I use internally, and the one I install on everyone’s site is Beaver Builder.